iHanjra/module-three-study-guide/08-bootstrap-css.md

 ## Example usage of Bootstrap CSS classes in a React component

 - What is a `container` as it relates to page layouts?
+Provides a grid format and responsive and fixed width and centers.
 - What does the `btn-primary` class do?
+Adds a color theme.

 ```js
 import React from 'react';